hydro-project/hydroflow/book/example_8_chat_server.md

 ```

 ## protocol.rs
 Our protocol file here defines three message types.
-Note how we use a single Rust `enum` to represent all varieties of message types; this allows us to merge `Message`s of different types into a single
-outbound Rust network channel.
+Note how we use a single Rust `enum` to represent all varieties of message types; this allows us to handle `Message`s of different types with a single  Rust network channel.
 We will
 use the `demux` operator to separate out these different message types on the receiving end.

 The `ConnectRequest` and `ConnectResponse` messages have no payload;